richardjtelford/neotomaTargets/README.md

 data, analysing the data, and writing a manuscript with R markdown, all in a `targets` pipeline.

+The aim is that you can make a copy of the template and modify it to write your own reproducible manuscripts.

 # Installation

 `neotomaTargets` is a [template